RyuuXS/Reforestation/README.md

-## What did the Zen Buddist say to the hotdog vendor?
-Make me one with everything.
+## What did the pirate say on his 80th birthday?
+Aye Matey!